tomitan100/org.openhab.binding.bom/README.md

 ### Observation and Forecast Features

-This initial release maps most fields from BOM data-feed.

-For today's observation and forecast these fields are available:
+This binding maps most fields from BOM data-feed.
+For today's observation and forecast these are available:

 - Weather station
 - Observation time
 - Date and time of forecast
 - Forecast icon name
-- Precis (i.e. abstract)
+- Precis
 - Forecast text
 - Minimum temperature
 - Maximum temperature